minborg/eventloop/README.md

 This project demonstrates how an existing library can be re-structured so that it:

 * Provides a minimum of API exposure
-* Adhered to the Java Platform Module System
+* Adheres to the Java Platform Module System
 * Protects internal classes from deep reflection
 * Supports a component based architecture
 * Can optionally be used under various dependency injection frameworks